CenterForDigitalHumanities/rerum_server/API.md

 ## DELETE

-Requests can be made by the string @id or a JSON object containsing the {@id:id}.
+Requests can be made by the string @id or a JSON object containing the @id.
 RERUM DELETE will not remove anything from the server.
 Deleted objects are only marked as deleted.
 Objects marked as deleted do not return in query results except queries by @id.